Regardless of what you’ve heard…

 1. Principle – EAT, EAT, & EAT.

 It’s VERY IMPORTANT TO EAT.
 Sounds simple enough, right?
 Sure it does, but you’d be surprised at how many people simply think they “don’t have the time” to feed their bodies.
 I’m just saying, If you can’t even find the time to eat a mere three meals a day then something is seriously wrong and you probably need to figure out what is taking up all your time.
-For the love of God people, EAT!
+I mean seriously playa, just EAT!
 I try to eat at least 5 small meals a day, but if that’s too much for you starting out try to eat at least the three basics, BREAKFAST, LUNCH, AND DINNER.

 2. Principle – EAT FOODS RICH IN PROTEIN.